rollinhand/rollinhand.github.io/src/jbake/content/blog/2015-07-01-wix-toolset-plugin-1-10.md

 * Some refactoring and code cleanup

 ### Bugfixes
 * Environment variables which contain a path which ends on a backslash are now escaped.
-This will avoid errors like *CNDL0103 : The system cannot find the file 'XXX' with type 'Source'*.
+This will avoid errors like *CNDL0103 =The system cannot find the file 'XXX' with type 'Source'*.
 * **github #5:** The commands calling candle.exe and light.exe are now using relative paths instead of absolute paths.
 That should avoid a leading slash before the command if Jenkins master is running on Linux.

 ***